jchenj/jchenj.github.io/_posts/2020-01-14-bash-guide.md

 * Important to include space in front of negative start values

 ### Tests & Conditionals
+* Exit codes are between 0 - 255 inclusive.
+0 indicates success; all other numbers indicate failures of some sort.
 * A branch is only executed if its exit code 0 (success).
+* In conditional command lists, the data gathering command can either precede the `if` statement or be integrated with it.
+Both options come with pros and cons.
+* Syntax for equality test using `[[ ]]` is `[[ arg = arg ]]`.
+The spacing between commands and args are important!

 ### Loops & Functions